 Input Estimation Process 1.
 Value of the Underlying Asset Present Value of Cash Inflows from taking project now This will be noisy, but that adds value.
 2. Variance in value of underlying asset Variance in cash flows of similar assets or firms Variance in present value from capital budgeting simulation.
 3. Exercise Price on Option Option is exercised when investment is made.
-Cost of making investment on the project ; assumed to be constant in present value dollars.
+Cost of making investment on the project; assumed to be constant in present value dollars.
 4. Expiration of the Option • Life of the patent 5.
-Dividend Yield Cost of delay Each year of delay translates into one less year of value-creating cashflows Annual cost of delay = 1/n
+Dividend Yield Cost of delay = Cash flow next year as % of Value of Underlying asset If cash flows not available, use 1/n (one less year or protection from competition).